aryanb203/LinkedListCPP/README.md

 # LinkedListCPP
-Introduction to linked list and using certain functions on it.
+Introduction to linked list and using certain operations on it.